Absent Voter Ballot Information

 I received my ballot and have now decided that I want to go to the polls.
 What do I need to do?

-Starting at the 2024 presidential primary election, voters may bring their AV ballot to the early voting site or to their polling place on Election Day and tabulate their AV ballot.
-Voters should bring their ballot in its secrecy sleeve to the EV site or polling place.
+Starting at the presidential primary election in 2024, voters may bring their AV ballot to their polling place on Election Day and tabulate their AV ballot.
+Voters should bring their ballot in its secrecy sleeve to the polling place.
 Their photo ID and AV ballot number will be verified and documented on their Application to Vote.
-They will be directed to a voting booth to mark their ballot (if needed), then directed to tabulate their ballot.
+They will be directed to a voting booth to mark their ballot (if needed) and then directed to tabulate their ballot.

 I returned my voted ballot to the Clerk.
 Can I change my vote?